 How to pay

-Our clinics accept, cash, checks and credit cards.
-Many insurance plans are accepted; the clinic staff can provide details on insurance when you make an appointment.
+Our practices accept, cash, checks and credit cards.
+Many insurance plans are accepted; the practice staff can provide details on insurance when you make an appointment.

 You can pay online through our secure payment system.

-Some clinics offer payment plans.
+Some practices offer payment plans.
 CareCredit, a private company that offers credit cards for dental and other health care expenses, is also an acceptable form of payment at UT Dentistry.

-All of our clinics, including the clinics with student practitioners, charge fees for services.
-However, you will find that fees for some clinics are priced well below what you would pay at a private practice.
+All of our practices, including the practices with student practitioners, charge fees for services.
+However, you will find that fees for some practices are priced well below what you would pay at a private practice.

-Our advanced graduate clinics, where you receive treatment by dental residents (licensed dentists pursuing advanced training), also has prices lower than what you would pay at a private practice.
-Services at these clinics come with prices that are about 33 percent lower than you would pay at a private practice, according to a comparison with prices listed in the 2014 NDAS fee report.
+Our Resident Practices, where treatment is provided by dental residents (licensed dentists pursuing advanced training), also has prices lower than what you would pay at a private practice.
+Services at these practices come with prices that are about 33 percent lower than you would pay at a private practice, according to a comparison with prices listed in the 2014 NDAS fee report.

-As with any dental clinic, prices for services vary based on the complexity of the procedure and time involved.
+As with any dental practice, prices for services vary based on the complexity of the procedure and time involved.